-The planting distance for standard roses will depend on the type you have chosen.
+The planting distance will depend on the type you have chosen.
 Some grow bigger heads than others so spacing will differ.
 As a general rule, plant standard roses at around 1 metre (3ft) apart.
 This distance will give most varieties a little separation.

 Standard roses are all grafted, often at 90 cm, although the new trend is for miniature types, grated at 60cm.
 These smaller types are well suited to growing in containers in courtyard and on patio areas.

 Standard rose supports or Rings.

 Like many roses, these will need a support stake or ‘rose ring’, metal is long lasting, timber is OK but will need replacing.
 Rose supports that are ornamental as well as strong are available from some suppliers.